Formula One coverage on ITV: Sponsorship

 Between 1997 and 2001, ITV's coverage was sponsored by Texaco, who outbid RAC in December 1996.
 For the first year, the sponsorship promotion was created by Steve Pickard and directed by David Harris who were both from IMP.
 The sponsorship credits were based upon the speed and excitement of a Formula One team refuelling one of their racing cars with a circular theme involving the Texaco logo.
 Texaco placed £12 million in the first three years of their contract with ITV.
 The credits were directed by Darryl Goodrich and produced by Nicolas Unsworth.

-In September 2001, Toyota signed a four-year deal worth £25 million seeing off competition from Fosters, who previously sponsored the ITV-F1 website.
+Coverage of the 2002 and 2003 seasons was sponsored by Toyota, who signed a four-year deal worth £25 million in September 2001, seeing off competition from Fosters, who previously sponsored the ITV-F1 website.
 The car manufacturer pulled out at the end of 2003 to focus on brand advertising.

 The Daily Telegraph signed a one-year £4.5 million deal to take over the sponsorship in 2004.

 In 2005, LG took over the sponsorship with a £3.5 million contract for a year.
 Their sponsorship included the promotion of the LG Mobile brand among the aim for younger viewers to watch the programming.

 For a period in 2006, Swiftcover.com sponsored the coverage from that year's San Marino Grand Prix.
 The screening of their sponsorship included Formula One drivers who were frustrated whilst speaking over the team radio to chickens in the pit lane.

 For 2007, Honda took over as the main sponsor which also included Honda's logo being placed onto the ITV-F1 website with the aim to attract younger viewers.
 The idents for Honda's sponsorship were produced by Honda's creative agency Wieden and Kennedy which built upon the car manufacturers indisputable passion for motor racing.

 For 2008, Sony signed a deal that was negotiated by OMD UK as the final sponsor of the network's coverage.
 The amount of sponsorship money was unpublished but was thought to be around £5 million.
 The idents were developed by fallon with digital and mobile assets developed by Dare.